oasci-courses/pitt-biosc1630-2024f/content/lectures/02/index.md

 After today's lecture, you should be able to:

 1. Identify the main question, hypothesis or innovation, and significance.
-2. Apply active reading strategies.
+2. Evaluate and understand the methods.
 3. Interpret figures, tables, and data visualizations.
-4. Evaluate and understand the experimental design and main findings.
+4. Identify the key takeaways and conclusions.
 5. Apply critical thinking skills to assess the strengths, limitations, and biases.
-6. Synthesize and summarize the key findings and significance.

 ## Presentation